William B. Cushing: Early life

-Cushing was born in Delafield, Wisconsin, and was the youngest of four brothers and had two sisters.
-After the death of his father when he was still a young child, the family relocated to Fredonia, New York.
+Cushing was born in Delafield in the Territory of Wisconsin, and was the youngest of four brothers and had two sisters.
+After his father died from pneumonia when he was still a young child, the family relocated to Fredonia, New York.
 He was expelled from the United States Naval Academy, just before graduation, for pranks and poor scholarship.
+In particular, he received a failing grade in Spanish after drawing a picture of the Spanish professor biting a horse.
+The Spanish professor was offended because, in actuality, the horse had bitten him.
 At the outbreak of the American Civil War, however, he pleaded his case to United States Secretary of the Navy Gideon Welles himself, was reinstated and went on to acquire a distinguished record, frequently volunteering for the most hazardous missions.
 "His heroism, good luck and coolness under fire were legendary."

 Civil War

 Cushing saw action during the Battle of Hampton Roads and at Fort Fisher, among many others.
 He was promoted to lieutenant in 1862, and to commander in 1872.
 Two of his brothers died in uniform, Alonzo H. Cushing in the Battle of Gettysburg, for which he was awarded the Medal of Honor, and Howard B. Cushing, while fighting the Chiricahua Apaches in 1871.
-His father, Milton, served in the Navy as a paymaster.
+His eldest brother, Milton, served in the Navy as a paymaster.

 It was Cushing's daring plan and its successful execution against the Confederacy's ironclad ram CSS Albemarle that defined his military career.
 The powerful ironclad dominated the Roanoke River and the approaches to Plymouth through the summer of 1864.
 By autumn, the U.S. government decided that the situation should be studied to determine if something could be done.
-The U.S. Navy considered various ways to destroy Albemarle, including two daring plans submitted by Lieutenant Cushing.
+The U.S. Navy considered various ways to destroy Albemarle, including two plans submitted by Lieutenant Cushing.
 They finally approved one of his plans and authorized him to locate two small steam launches that might be fitted with spar torpedoes.

 Cushing discovered two 30 ft picket boats under construction in New York and acquired them for his mission.
 On each he mounted a 12-pound Dahlgren howitzer and a 14 ft spar projecting into the water from its bow.
 One of the boats was lost at sea during the voyage from New York to Norfolk, Virginia, but the other arrived safely with its crew of seven officers and men at the mouth of the Roanoke.
 There, the steam launch's spar was fitted with a lanyard-detonated torpedo.